List of Colorado municipalities by population

-This list ranks the 273 active incorporated municipalities of the U.S. State of Colorado by population as of July 1, 2024, as estimated by the United States Census Bureau.
-This list also details municipal population changes since the 2000 United States census and includes a gallery of the 20 most populous Colorado municipalities.
+This list ranks the 272 active incorporated municipalities of the U.S. State of Colorado by population as of July 1, 2025, as estimated by the United States Census Bureau.
+This list also details municipal population changes since the 2000 census and includes a gallery of the 20 most populous Colorado municipalities.

-With a 2024 population estimate of 729,019 residents, the City and County of Denver remains the most populous municipality in Colorado as it has since its original incorporation on December 3, 1859.
-(Note: United States Census Bureau estimates of municipal population as of July 1, 2024.)
-The Town of Carbonate remains with no year-round residents as it has since the 1890 United States census.
-Colorado now has 12 cities with more than 100,000 residents, and 18 towns with fewer than 100 residents.
+With a 2025 population estimate of 740,613 residents, the City and County of Denver remains the most populous municipality in Colorado as it has since its original incorporation on December 3, 1859.
+(Note: United States Census Bureau estimates of municipal population as of July 1, 2025.)
+The Town of Carbonate remains with no year-round residents as it has since the 1890 census.
+Colorado now has 13 cities with more than 100,000 residents, and 17 towns with fewer than 100 residents.

 Municipalities

-Select the OpenStreetMap link at the right to view the location of these 273 municipalities.
+Select the OpenStreetMap link at the right to view the location of these 272 municipalities.

-For municipalities by county, see the List of Colorado municipalities by county.

-For municipalities in more than one county, see the List of Colorado municipalities in multiple counties.

-For the elevation of municipal centers, see the List of Colorado municipalities by elevation.

-For county seats, see the List of Colorado county seats.

-For former municipalities, see the List of former municipalities in Colorado.

-For ZIP codes, see the List of post offices in Colorado.

-For telephone area codes, see the List of Colorado telephone area codes.

 For municipal maps, see the Colorado municipal boundaries map.